face-hh/discordmium/README.md

 const Browser = require('discordmium');

 Browser(<DiscordToken>, <GuildId>)
-/** DiscordToken - Get it from Discord Developers Portal */ /** GuildId - The guild that the command will be published at */
+/** Note - Both inputs should be strings "like this" */ /** DiscordToken - Get it from Discord Developers Portal */ /** GuildId - The guild that the command will be published at */
 ```